welaika/wordless/rtfm/source/index.rst

 TODOs
 #####

-A list of known bugs, wip and improvements this documentation needs
+A list of known bugs, wip and improvements this documentation needs, hoping it will be kept empty ;)

 .. todolist::